1duo/awesome-ai-infrastructures/README.md

 </h1>

 <p align="center">
-:orange_book: List of AI infrastructures (a.k.a., machine learning systems, pipelines, and platforms) for machine/deep learning training and/or inference in production :electric_plug:.
-Feel free to contribute / star / fork / pull request.
+:orange_book: List of real-world AI infrastructures (a.k.a., **machine learning systems, pipelines, workflows**, and **platforms**) for machine/deep learning training and/or inference **in production** :electric_plug:.
+This usually includes technology stack necessary to enable machine learning algorithms run in production environments in a stable, scalable and reliable way.
+The list is for my own learning purpose, but feel free to **contribute** / star / fork / pull request.
 Any recommendations and suggestions are welcome :tada:.
 </p>

 ***

 # Introduction

 This list contains some popular actively-maintained AI infrastructures that focus on one or more of the following topics:

-- Architecture of **end-to-end** machine learning **pipelines**
+- Architecture of **end-to-end** machine learning training **pipelines**.
-- **Deployment** at scale in production on Cloud :cloud: or on end devices :iphone:
+- **Inference** at scale in production on Cloud :cloud: or on end devices :iphone:.
+- **Compiler and optimization** stacks for deployments on variety of devices.
-- Novel ideas of efficient large-scale distributed **training**
+- Novel ideas of efficient large-scale **distributed training**.

 in **no specific order**.
 This list cares more about overall architectures of AI solutions in production instead of individual machine/deep learning training or inference frameworks.
+My learning goals are: understand the workflows and principles of how to build (large-scale) systems that can enable machine learning in production.

 # End-to-End Machine Learning Platforms